brucemack/kc1fsz-rc1/README.md

 So this filter introduces about 8ms of delay into the system.

-For reasons that will be explained later in the noise squelch section, I created another stop band above 3kHz, so this filter is actually a band-pass filter from 350Hz to 3kHz.
+For reasons that will be explained later in the noise squelch section, I added a stop band above 3kHz to this filter, so this is actually a band-pass filter from 350Hz to 3kHz.
 The important part here is the low-end of the audio range since that is what is relevant to CTCSS tone elimination.